 The SLP considers the influence of cultural and linguistic factors on the individual’s communication style and the potential impact of impairment on function when selecting screening and assessment tests.
-The assessment is conducted in the language(s) used by the person with AOS, with the use of interpretation services as necessary (see collaborating with interpreters).
+The assessment is conducted in the language(s) used by the person with AOS, with the use of interpretation services as necessary (see collaborating with interpreters, transliterators, and translators).

 Appropriate accommodations and modifications can be made to the testing process to reconcile cultural and linguistic variations.
 Comprehensive documentation includes descriptions of these accommodations and modifications.
 If a standardized test is modified or if accommodations are provided that are not allowed for in the assessment, standardized scores are invalid and inappropriate to report.

-Consistent with the WHO's ICF framework (WHO, 2001), the goal of intervention is to help the individual achieve the highest level of independent function for participation in daily living.
+The goal of intervention is to help the individual achieve the highest level of independent function for participation in daily living (WHO, 2001).
 Intervention is designed to

-For individuals with AOS, treatment goals focus on facilitating the efficiency, effectiveness, and naturalness of communication by
+For individuals with apraxia of speech (AOS), treatment goals focus on facilitating the efficiency, effectiveness, and naturalness of communication by

 Barriers to successful communication and participation can be minimized for individuals with AOS by

 See Person-Centered Focus on Function: Acquired Apraxia of Speech [PDF] for an example of functional goals consistent with the International Classification of Functioning, Disability and Health framework.